Our gift guide to middle grade books takes the guess work out of finding a book your readers ages 8-12 will love.

 Books For Kids Who Like Mythology

-Has your kid been reading Percy Jackson or D'Aulaires' Book of Greek Myths?
+Has your child been reading Percy Jackson or D'Aulaires' Book of Greek Myths?
 You could go the Rick Riordan route and pick up one of his other series of books.
-Or check out the two books below that contain heavy mythological elements.
-Or, try one of the thrilling adventures on my list of books for kids who like Percy Jackson.
+Or, check out the two books below that contain heavy mythological elements.
+For more in this vein, we have a list of mythology-inspired middle grade books.

 This book will capture your child's attention from the very first page.
 Rich vocabulary and imagery drawn from Filipino folklore take readers and listeners on a thrilling and utterly unique adventure.
 I adored this book and couldn't put it down.
 Lalani's mother falls ill and Lalani sets out on a voyage across the sea to the legendary Mount Isa in hopes of curing her.
 Themes range from the limits of personal responsibility, familial relationships and loyalty, and abuse of power and leadership.

 Thor's Wedding Day by Bruce Coville, illustrated by Matthew Cogswell

 I will confess that I was not expecting to enjoy this book, but I liked it just as much as my son and we both laughed out loud the whole way through.
 It's a very funny adaptation of a classic tale from Norse mythology in which Thor must dress as a bride in order to get back his stolen hammer.
 I also highly recommend it as a read aloud.

 A Single Shard by Linda Sue Park